leiarenee/sf-pipeline/README.md

 ## Test

-* Make some modification in the sf-infra light stack folder
-* Open a PR
-* Enter the following comment
+In the sf-infra create a test branch, open a PR and enter following as a new comment.
 ```
 /run tgCommand=apply stack=light
 ```